Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Preliminaries: Finite-Dimensional Closed-Loop Inverse Kinematics

-with positive definite gain matrix $K$ and associated Jacobian $J_{\Phi_\text{fin}}$, which is square and invertible for the fully actuated case with $p=n$.
-It follows from linearizing the task error $\tilde x = \bar x - \Phi_\text{fin}(q)$ and requiring the closed-loop dynamics $\dot{\tilde x} = -K \tilde x$ in task space.
-Inverting through the Jacobian yields ~\eqref{eq:clik-fully-actuated}, which exhibits exponential convergence provided the Jacobian remains invertible.
+with positive definite gain matrix $K$ and Jacobian $J_{\Phi_\text{fin}}$, which is square and invertible for the fully actuated case.

-\textbf{CLIK for underactuated systems.} For underactuated systems with $m<n$, we cannot control the $n$-dimensional configuration space, but we can extend the above to finding a control $c_\text{IK}$ that also respects static constraints, i.e.,
+\textbf{CLIK for underactuated systems.} For underactuated systems, we cannot control the $n$-dimensional configuration space, but we can extend the above to finding a control $c_\text{IK}$ that also respects static constraints, i.e.,

-where $\mathcal{E}$ is the attainable equilibria set containing all configurations that can be reached as a steady state \cite{della2025pushing}.
-To realize this, we have to introduce an end-to-end mapping from actuators to task output that creates a virtual configuration subspace controllable by actuators on which CLIK can operate.
+where $\mathcal{E}$ is the attainable equilibria set.
+To realize this, we introduce an end-to-end mapping from actuators to task output that creates a virtual configuration subspace controllable by actuators on which CLIK can operate.
 Therefore, consider the finite-dimensional mapping